 WWE Elimination Chamber 2025: Review and Reactions

-Women's Elimination Chamber Match – Bianca Belair Punches Her Ticket to WrestleMania
+Women's Elimination Chamber Match—Bianca Belair Punches Her Ticket to WrestleMania

 The Elimination Chamber match for a shot at the Women’s World Championship featured Bianca Belair, Liv Morgan, Alexa Bliss, Bayley, Naomi, and Roxanne Perez.

-The opening match set the bar high.
+The opening match set a bar high.
 The crowd erupted into “This is awesome!” chants, and for good reason—this was one of the best matches of the night.
 Just as the match was about to begin, Jade Cargill’s surprise return instantly shifted the energy in the arena.
-I wasn't surprised that she attacked Naomi instead of Morgan.
+I wasn’t surprised that she attacked Naomi instead of Morgan.
 The tag team Belair/Cargill had run its course before Cargill’s time away.
 Moreover, her attack also set up Bianca as the distraught underdog.
 As expected, she triumphed and earned her WrestleMania title shot.

 With Rhea Ripley set to defend her championship against Iyo Sky on RAW, there’s a strong chance this will lead to a Triple Threat match at WrestleMania.
 Potentially, a Fatal Four if they involve Cargill.

-Trish Stratus & Tiffany Stratton vs. Nia Jax & Candice LeRae – A Filler Match at Best
+Trish Stratus & Tiffany Stratton vs. Nia Jax & Candice LeRae—A Filler Match at Best

 Recommended article